rolwaker/RsExpr/README.md

 expressions.

 ## Operator Precedence

 - 34  (...)
-- +x  -x
+- +x  -x  ^x
 - x*y x/y x%y
 - x+y x-y
 - x&y x|y x^y
 - x=...

 ## Arithmetic

-- all math is performed on i64 variables (64-bit signed integers).
+All math is performed on 128-bit integers, either as a single bitmask or as a fraction of two 128-bit integers.